VCCE/VCC/docs/UserGuide.md

 maintaining a sense of a newer and better machine.
 There may be a few bugs lurking in the remnants of the old C code, but for the most part, the emulation is still one of the best Coco 3 emulations available.
-Currently, work is underway to convert VCC to *multi-platform* software, enabling VCC to be run on Windows, Mac, Linux and possibly even Mobile Devices.
-If this is accomplished, we will have a Coco 3 emulator available for most *modern* systems.

 *System Requirements*
 -----------------------